Pan Africanism Is Extraction

 Yet African and Caribbean nationals feel entitled to our movements, our lineage-based reparations, and our cultural infrastructure.

+Those are colonizer tactics just wearing Black skin.
 And if you are a Black foreigner ignoring Soulaan struggles while pushing a false sense of unity, understand this:

 You have lost our interest in solidarity.

-Extraction, Not Solidarity
+Extraction, Not Solidarity.

 Notice Pan Africanists never highlight funding our legal fights, our freedom movements, or our grassroots initiatives.
+They only highlight our history when it’s time to borrow from it.

-They tell us we’re “the same” — but only when it’s time to study our culture, harvest our energy, and claim our legacy as theirs.
+They tell us we’re “the same” but only when it’s time to study our culture, harvest our energy, and claim our legacy as theirs.
+Is that not an agenda of extraction?

-“The FBI and CIA are creating anti-African Black groups to divide us.”
+They say, “The FBI and CIA are creating anti-African Black groups to divide us.”
+But when we ask:

 Why can’t Pan Africanists speak up when Soulaan people are disrespected, undermined, and erased by Africans or Caribbeans?